 How bad is a teenager rolling his eyes at parents?
-God answered by the pen of a peaceful man, King Solomon.
+God sent His answer by the pen of Agur the prophet.
 Birds of prey will rip out the eyeballs of such terrible children and eat them!
 God will make them a public spectacle with horrific judgment for this wicked crime against father or mother.
-How much more the disrespect popularly endorsed today!
+How much more the disrespect commonly allowed today!

 Is this proverb out of place in the 21st century, as most of this effeminate and rebellious generation would say?
 You must choose – God’s inspired Bible is wrong, or His decreed statutes are right.
 Solomon’s father David wrote of God’s laws, “Therefore I esteem all thy precepts concerning all things to be right; and I hate every false way” (Ps 119:128).

 If you are one of the very rare thinking people still on earth, you know something is wrong somewhere, because the disrespect of authority at all levels and in all spheres is confusing and troubling.
 The change in a few decades has been great.
 What is the cause?
 What is the cure?
 What is the future of society without a return to honoring authority?

 Parents are the first authority children meet in life.
 If they do not learn to obey and honor parents, they will disregard other authority figures.
 Even facial dishonor of parents should be punished.
 God hates irreverent looks, gestures, and attitudes toward parents, so this proverb is added to God’s censure of verbal offences against parents (Pr 20:20; 30:11).